 APCO is a locally-owned independent fuel chain that offers a variety of services, including fast flow diesel, a 24/7 café with trained baristas, a hand car wash, automatic car wash, laundromat, dog wash, and a truck stop and drop-off and collection.
-Although these facilities vary between locations.
+However, these facilities vary between locations.

 APCO Convenience, APCO IGA Express and APCO IGA can be found across Victoria and in Wagga Wagga, New South Wales.